emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Note that the act of re-provisioning a device is essentially indistinguishable from any initial provisioning.
-The device authentications, and obtains new credentials via the standard provisioning mechanisms.
+The device authenticates, and obtains new credentials via the standard provisioning mechanisms.
 The only caveat is that the device SHOULD NOT discard the old credentials unless either they are known to have expired, or the new credentials have been verified to work.